baltimoreheritage/civil-rights-heritage/_pages/housing.md

 > A big part of McKeldin’s appeal was his stance on Baltimore’s substandard-housing problem: that is, he seemed genuinely to want to solve it.
 He favored building new housing for low-income people, and he had campaigned on a promise to "[break] the deadlock between city officials in the matter of Negro housing."
 More immediately, though, McKeldin was determined to carry out the Baltimore Plan in word and deed.
 "What I have seen appalls me," he told a Sun reporter after accompanying Health Commissioner Williams on a tour of Baltimore’s slums.
 "We have got to have unanimity of action if we are to correct these conditions.
 Therefore, I want to…lend support to blotting out the flagrant violations and forcing landlords to bring substandard buildings up to safe and sound condition at the very least."

-On May 5, 1944 the _Sun_ reported:

-> Slow Progress In Negro Housing / The real meat in the report of Housing Authority of Baltimore on rent lists can be found in the data Negro housing.
-Not one of the dwelling units assigned for Negro is vacant.
-Jn contrast, there are vacancies in the white and these vacancies cover an...

-In a letter to Mayor McKeldin in July 1945, in response to the efforts by a group of 350 residents in the Fulton Avenue area to prevent black residents from moving west, the NAACP argued "growth demands that we take in those streets that fringe our area since every attempt to enter new sections is vigorously denied."
-The Citizens Committee for Justice and the Baltimore Urban League observed "the need for more housing is most sharply felt in the Negro community, where there are virtually no vacancies of any type."

 In _Wages of War: The Shifting Landscape of Race and Gender in World War II Baltimore_, Amy Betnley describes the housing conditions for African-Americans living in Baltimore during WWII:

 > Although by 1940 available housing for white families was about average for cities the size of Baltimore, there was practically no city housing for African Americans.
 Strict segregation limited blacks mainly to three small areas in the oldest and most dilapidated sections of town, although the newcomers swelling the ranks forced some enlargement of the boundaries.
 The area totaled only about three square miles, resulting in population density of as high as 78,000 persons per square mile.
 Because of the cramped spaces, lack of employment, and discrimination in general, most of Baltimore's black population experienced dismal living conditions.
 In 1945 the director of the sanitary section of the Baltimore City Health Department noted that living conditions like those described as follows "were not unusual in Baltimore."